kubernetes-sigs/cluster-api/docs/book/src/developer/providers/contracts/ipam.md

 ## Data Types

-An IPAM provider must define one or more API types for IP address pools.
+An IPAM provider must define one or more API types for IP address pools using Kubernetes' CustomResourceDefinition (CRD).
 The types:

 1. Must belong to an API group served by the Kubernetes apiserver
 2. Must be implemented as a CustomResourceDefinition.